Are you thinking of visiting Shetland?

 As you can see, costs can add up if you travel with more than one person, take a vehicle, and use an overnight berth.

 Demand for berths is high, so book early.
-You could also travel from Orkney to Lerwick, but prices are almost the same.
+You could also travel from Orkney to Lerwick, but prices are almost the same as going from Aberdeen.

 Season Dates